What is Finished-Size Quilting?

-• Installment payment options available at checkout
+Installment payment options available at checkout - Free US shipping on orders $100+

-What Is Finished-Size Quilting?
+What is Finished-Size Quilting?

 It's the way quilters used to make everything using simple finished sizes.